plilab/mini-mu/docs/ideas1.md

 This is a documentation file that contains the ideas for the projects, including those have been implemented and those still haven't been implemented.
-Some of the ideas are still at very early stage and might be wrong.
+Some of the ideas are still at very early stage and might be proven wrong.

 ## Goals